Toni Klemm, Ph.D.

 Picture

-During graduate school in Germany I discovered photography and journalism as a way to tell stories.
-My interest in science communication continued throughout my dissertation along with a desire to bridge academic disciplines in climate research.
-I co-founded the Early Career Climate Network, a professional organization for early-career climate researchers, wrote regular science blogs, hosted a science podcast, and educated school classes through Skype A Scientist about agriculture and sustainable food production in the face of climate change.
+During graduate school in Germany I discovered writing and photography as ways to tell stories, raise awareness, and inform.
+My interest in science communication came about during my Ph.D. research, to bridge academic disciplines and communicate my research to farmers and others.
+I co-founded the Early Career Climate Network, a professional organization for early-career climate researchers, wrote regular science blogs, hosted a science podcast, and talked with school classes about agriculture and sustainable food production in the face of climate change through Skype A Scientist.

 Powered by Create your own unique website with customizable templates.